 Lan used to work with WWF-Malaysia and the Kenyir Wildlife Corridor Project.
 He is native to the land of Malaysia and hails from the village of Raba, Temengor, Perak.
 His duties includes looking out for animal signs and spotting fruit trees.
 He was our best cook (formerly a chef’s apprentice) and the most skillful footballer on the pitch.

 Paul Henry used to work as a research assistant with the Kenyir Wildlife Corridor Project (Nov 2010-June 2011).
 He graduated from University Tunku Abdul Rahman with a Bachelor Degree in Biomedical Sciences.
 He also spent his first two semesters studying Marine Biology at University Malaysia Terengganu.
 He has a strong interest in nature photography and wildlife conservation, especially on sea turtles and tigers.
 Paul has gained valuable experience by volunteering in numerous community and wildlife conservation projects in Borneo and Peninsular Malaysia.
 His passion was rewarded by the Malaysian Conservation Alliance for Tigers, which awarded him the Volunteer of the Year for 2008.
 During his time in the Kenyir Wildlife Corridor Project, he developed research experience on wildlife monitoring techniques.
-Since then he has attended training courses in India, Malaysia and China to equip himself with more skills and knowledge to become a better biologist.
+Since then he has attended training courses in India, Malaysia, and is now pursuing a PhD in Paleontology in China.
 We wish him all the best!
 You can contact Paul to find out about his experience with Rimba at: paulhenry AT myrimba DOT org